Unique oppurtunity for Ukraine

 For PM2.5, which is the biggest health concern, the largest impacts take place to the east and to the northwest of the power plant – in the direction of Kiev.
 Because of the large population exposed, increases in pollution levels over Kiev have significant implications for health.

 In the most-affected locations, the emissions from the Trypillia coal-fired power plant can increase daily average PM2.5 levels by up to 15 μg/m3, or 70 per cent above annual average levels, in worst-case conditions.
 Local SO2 and NO2 levels can be affected very dramatically during unfavourable wind conditions, with daily SO2 concentrations of up to 80 μg/m3 and NO2 concentrations of up to 10 μg/m3 projected within 10 kilometres of the power plant, and SO2 concentrations of up to 20 μg/m3 within 20 km.
 The SO2 levels in particular can cause respiratory symptoms.
+As the ambient pollution levels in the area are significantly above WHO guidelines, the emissions from the power plant contribute significantly to the unhealthy levels of pollution that the population is exposed to.

 Air quality and health impacts of the Trypillia coal-fired power plant near Kiev http://www.greenpeace.org/eastasia/Global/eastasia/publications/campaign...